felipezarco/fn-code/README.md

 This is better since we have const and switch.
 But passing those parameters to make the function pure still looks weird.

-Alternatively, if it feels more familiar you can use `fn.switch` as it is an alias for `fn.one`,.

 ## Usage

 You can use [fn-code](https://www.npmjs.com/package/fn-code) npm package to: